 How Often Should You Drain Your Pool

-Emptying your pool can give you the opportunity to see things that aren’t possible when the pool is full of water.
+Emptying your pool can allow you to see things that aren’t possible when the pool is full of water as you will see from this article.

 How Often Should You Drain Your Pool